sdh07/X-Creation-Prompts/Meta Prompt.md

 10.	/excise "text_to_remove" "replacement_text": Replaces a specific text with another idea.
 Example: /excise "raining cats and dogs" "heavy rain"
 11.	/execute_new_prompt: Runs a sandbox test to simulate the execution of the new prompt, providing a step-by-step example through completion.
 12.	/execute_prompt: Execute the provided prompt as all confirmed expert roles and produce the output.
-13.	/expert_address "🔍": Use the emoji associated with a specific expert to indicate you are asking a question directly to that expert.
+13.	/expert_address "🔍": Use the acronym associated with a specific expert to indicate you are asking a question directly to that expert.
 Example: /expert_address "🔍"
 14.	/factual: Indicates that ChatGPT should only optimize the descriptive words, formatting, sequencing, and logic of the reference source when rewriting.
 Example: /factual
 15.	/feedback: Provides feedback that will be used to rewrite the prompt.
 Example: /feedback "Please use more vivid descriptions"
 16.	/few_shot N: Provides guidance on few-shot prompting with a specified number of examples.
 Example: /few_shot 3